Frequently Asked Questions

 7. How long is the Statement of Eligibility valid for?
 Can it be renewed?

 The statement of Eligibility is valid for three years and can be renewed.
 Applicants must meet the current standards at the time of renewal.
-To renew, an applicant must submit an online ALT: Statement of Eligibility application and fee.
+To renew, an applicant must submit an online Alternative License application and fee.

 8. When should I apply to the school districts?

 This depends on the school district.
-The Statement of Eligibility is required for employment and may be required for application to various districts.
+At a minimum, the Statement of Eligibility is required for employment and may be required for application to various districts.

 9. Do I need to submit transcripts from each college or university I have attended?

 Yes.
 Colorado requires official transcripts from all accepted, regionally accredited colleges and/or universities that you have attended.
-If you do not include all transcripts with your application, your evaluation will be delayed.
+These must be uploaded into your application at the time you apply.
+If you do not include all transcripts, your evaluation will be delayed.
+Do not mail transcripts to CDE.

 10. Upon completion of an Alternative Principal Preparation Program, how do I receive an Initial Principal License?